Good Humor: 1961–present: Unilever and The Magnum Ice Cream Company

 With the trucks sold, Good Humor focused on the grocery division, and the company returned to profitability by 1984.
 Unilever, the world's largest marketer of ice cream products, decided to achieve a similar market position in the US through acquisitions.
 In 1989, Unilever purchased Gold Bond Ice Cream of Green Bay, Wisconsin, which owned Popsicle.
-In 1993, Unilever bought Isaly Klondike, maker of another chocolate-coated ice cream bar invented in Youngstown in the early 1920s.
-Also in 1993, Unilever acquired the Breyers Ice Cream Company and combined these operations into the renamed Good Humor-Breyers.
+In 1992, Unilever acquired Dickie Dee, a Canadian ice cream vending company that sold product from ice cream trucks and tricycle carts.
+At the time of the sale, there were around 1,500 tricycles in 300 cities.
+Unilever ended the ice cream bikes in the early 2000s and carts were sold to distributors.
+The following year, Unilever bought Isaly Klondike, maker of another chocolate-coated ice cream bar invented in Youngstown in the early 1920s.
+Also in 1993, Unilever acquired Kraft General Foods' ice cream division including the Breyers Ice Cream Company and Sealtest brands, combining these operations into the renamed Good Humor-Breyers.

+Unilever integrated its American ice cream division into its main offices in Englewood Cliffs, New Jersey in 2007.
 Since 2000, Good Humor has been one of numerous Unilever ice cream subsidiaries to use the international Heartbrand for its logo.
 It removed the Heartbrand in 2009 but brought it back as part of its logo from 2014 onwards.

 In June 2020, Good Humor collaborated with music producer RZA to create a new jingle for ice cream trucks to play, to replace "Turkey in the Straw", since that song had been paired in the past with racist lyrics.
 (Good Humor does not directly operate any trucks, but the company wanted to discourage drivers from playing the song.)
 The resulting composition was released in August 2020.